A1Liu/a1liu/README.md

 ├── install ---- Scripts to install this configuration on a new machine │   └── undo --- Scripts that undo their counterpart in `install` ├── neovim ----- Vim configuration settings
-├── shell ------ Configurations used by shell sessions └── startup ---- Scripts that are run at startup
+├── shells ----- Configurations used by shell sessions ├── programs --- Configurations used by programs that I use └── startup ---- Scripts that are run at startup
 ```